-Written by Elma Steven | Updated on January, 2024
+Written by Elma Steven | Updated on April, 2024

 In order to write a BBQ Restaurant Business Plan you need to start with executive summary.
-In order to write an executive summary for a BBQ Restaurant Business Plan you need to mention- what your business is about and what you’ll sell.
+In order to write an executive summary for a Business Plan you need to mention- what your business is about and what you’ll sell.
 Explain how you’ll get people to buy it.
 The executive summary should be written at the end.
 Then you should write a Business Description mentioning goals, objectives, mission and vision.
-Some of the major sections or components of a BBQ Restaurant Business Plan involves Fund Usage Plan, Marketing Plan, Industry Analysis, Organizational Overview, Operational Overview and Financials.
+Some of the major sections or components of a Plan involves Fund Usage Plan, Marketing Plan, Industry Analysis, Organizational Overview, Operational Overview and Financials.

 Executive Summary